 Linux is the most commonly used open source operating system today.
 As an operating system, it sits underneath all of the other software, receiving requests from other software programs and relaying these requests to the computer's hardware.

 In this article we will go through linux operating systems concepts and applications.
-You will get guidance with relevant theory and practical source code programs, illustrations to understand how it is practically used in the system to implement certain requirements.
+You will get guidance with relevant theory and practical source code programs, illustrations to understand how linux is practically used in the system to implement project requirements.